Pierre-He/CbrnAlert/README.md

 You can now connect to http://localhost:4200 and login with login `test` and password `test`.

-## Alternative : Manual Reinstall (no setup.sh)
+## Alternative : Manual Reinstall (anomaly with setup.sh)
-Usually, the quickstart setup is working.
+Usually, the quickstart setup above should work.
 Otherwise follow these manual steps below :

 ### Setup
 0/ Write API keys on a file ".ecmwfapirc" and save it as no extension file in C:/Users/YOURNAME, check if there is NO folders with the same name !